Wei Quanfeng

-Wei Quanfeng (危全諷) was a warlord late in the Chinese dynasty Tang Dynasty who controlled Fu Prefecture (撫州, in modern Fuzhou, Jiangxi) for over two decades, from 882 to 909, and who, at the prime of his power, also controlled three nearby prefectures.
+Wei Quanfeng (危全諷) was a warlord late in the Chinese Tang dynasty who controlled Fu Prefecture (撫州, in modern Fuzhou, Jiangxi) for over two decades, from 882 to 909, and who, at the prime of his power, also controlled three nearby prefectures.
 After the destruction of Tang, he held the territory for some time, but in 909 was defeated by armies of the new state of Hongnong, and his territory was seized by Hongnong.

 Background and seizure of Fu Prefecture

-Little is known about Wei Quanfeng's background, including when he was born, as he had no biography in the two official histories of the Tang Dynasty — the Old Book of Tang and the New Book of Tang — or the two official histories of the succeeding Five Dynasties and Ten Kingdoms period — the History of the Five Dynasties and the New History of the Five Dynasties.
+Little is known about Wei Quanfeng's background, including when he was born, as he had no biography in the two official histories of the Tang dynasty—the Old Book of Tang and the New Book of Tang—or the two official histories of the succeeding Five Dynasties and Ten Kingdoms period—the History of the Five Dynasties and the New History of the Five Dynasties.
 It is known, however, that he was from Nancheng (南城, in modern Fuzhou, Jiangxi) and that he was leader of the local people.
 In 882, when another local leader, Zhong Chuan, who had been occupying Fu Prefecture, which Nancheng belonged to, captured Hong Prefecture (洪州, in modern Nanchang, Jiangxi) and was subsequently commissioned by Emperor Xizong of Tang as the governor (觀察使, Guanchashi) of Jiangxi Circuit (江西, headquartered at Hong Prefecture), Zhong left Fu Prefecture and Wei took the opportunity to take it over.
 Wei also sent his brother Wei Zaichang (危仔倡) to take over nearby Xin Prefecture (信州, in modern Shangrao, Jiangxi).

 Submission to Zhong Chuan

-In 901, Zhong Chuan, who by that point was military governor (Jiedushi) of Zhennan Circuit (鎮南, i.e., Jiangxi), attacked Wei Quanfeng at Fu Prefecture.
+In 901, Zhong Chuan, who by that point was military governor (jiedushi) of Zhennan Circuit (鎮南, i.e., Jiangxi), attacked Wei Quanfeng at Fu Prefecture.
 During the siege, there was a sudden fire that occurred within the city.
 His officers suggested that he use this opportunity to attack.
 Zhong responded, "It is not gracious to attack while the enemy is in danger."
 He further prayed, "When Wei Quanfeng is being punished, may it be that the people are not."
 After the fire was put out, Wei heard of what Zhong did, and sent messengers to apologize to Zhong and offer to give a daughter in marriage to Zhong's son Zhong Kuangshi.
 He subsequently came under at least nominal allegiance to Zhong Chuan.

 In 906, Zhong Chuan died, and the Zhennan soldiers initially supported Zhong Kuangshi to succeed him.
 However, Zhong Chuan's adoptive son Zhong Yangui (鍾延規) resented the soldiers' failure to support him and instead submitted to Yang Wo, the military governor of the neighboring Huainan Circuit (淮南, headquartered in modern Yangzhou, Jiangsu).
 Subsequently, Yang's general Qin Pei (秦裴) defeated and captured Zhong Kuangshi, allowing Yang to take over the Zhongs' territory.
 Yang himself assumed the additional title of military governor of Zhennan, although it is not clear whether Wei initially agreed to submit to Yang or not.